-Figure 11. shows both empty and populated cells.
+Figure 5.6 below shows both empty and populated cells.

-To run a code cell, just clicking in it, or on the left side of it, and then click the Run button from the toolbar.
+To run a code cell, just click in it or on the left side of it, and then click the Run button from the toolbar.
 You can also press Ctrl+Enter to run a cell, or Shift+Enter to run the cell and automatically select the following one.

 Running the cell ends by showing the result of the code that was run in that cell, as well as information about when this particular cell has been run.
 You can also enter notes into a cell by switching the cell type in the menu from Code to Markup.